PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 After you have created a pipeline, you can publish it to create a REST endpoint through which the pipeline can be run on demand.

 ### Publishing a pipeline
-To publish a pipeline, you can call its publish method, as shown here:
+To publish a pipeline, you can call its publish method as shown here:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/10.PNG)